librenms/librenmsv2/docs/Install/Installation.md

 php artisan key:generate
 ```

+If you have issues running composer intall try: `composer install --no-scripts`

 Make sure librenms user is part of webserver Group and can write logs in storage directory
 ```bash